Jake Fraley Player Props: Reds vs. Pirates

-Jake Fraley -- 2-for-4 in his last game -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Rich Hill on the mound, on April 1 at 4:10 PM ET.
+After going 1-for-2 with a home run and three RBI in his most recent game, Jake Fraley and the Cincinnati Reds face the Pittsburgh Pirates (who will start Vince Velasquez) at 1:40 PM ET on Sunday.

-In his most recent game, he racked up two hits (going 2-for-4) against the Pirates.
+In his previous game, he collected three RBI (going 1-for-2 with a home run) against the Pirates.

 Jake Fraley Game Info & Props vs. the Pirates